isaoxenaar/ToDoByFront/README.md

 ● ⚠ (required): I as a user can filter the to-do list and view items that were marked as done - so that I can retrospect on my prior progress
-● I as a user can add sub-tasks to my to-do items - so that I could make logical groups of tasks and see their overall progress
+● I as a user can add sub-tasks to my to-do items - so that I could make logical groups of tasks and see their overall progress.
-● I as a user can specify cost/price for a task or a subtask - so that I can track my expenses / project cost
+● I as a user can specify cost/price for a task or a subtask - so that I can track my expenses / project cost.
-● I as a user can change the order of tasks via drag & drop ● I as a user can move/convert subtasks to tasks via drag & drop ● I as a user can be sure that my todos will be persisted so that important information is not lost when server restarts
+● I as a user can change the order of tasks via drag & drop.
+● I as a user can move/convert subtasks to tasks via drag & drop.
+● I as a user can be sure that my todos will be persisted so that important information is not lost when server restarts.
 ● I as an owner/creator of a certain to-do list can freeze/unfreeze a to-do list I've created to avoid other users from mutating it.